GeorgeSchiro/GoPcBackup/README.md

     overwritten from the content of -BackupFailedScriptHelp.
 Once used this switch will be reset to False.

-    Note: the content of -BackupFailedScriptHelp will also be overwritten from the default value embedded in the executable file.
+    Note: The content of -BackupFailedScriptHelp will also be overwritten from the default value embedded in the executable file.

 -BackupFailedScriptPathFile=GoPcBackupFailed.cmd